BxCppDev/bxdecay0/README.rst

 Basic program
 -------------

-The following program is taken from the BxDecay0's ``ex00`` example:
+The following program is extracted from the BxDecay0's ``ex00`` example:

 .. code:: c++